IvanPotgieter/github-slideshow/_posts/0000-01-02-IvanPotgieter.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our training slide!"
 ---
 Training Slide-nothing to see here :-)
 Use the left arrow to go back!